John-Wood-i2/space-invaders-plugin/README.md

 1. Invaders don't fire missiles
 1. Add bunkers for the laser to hide behind
 1. Add the occasional flying saucer
+1. It would be nice to add music
+1. The viewport should auto resize to the game screen